Current Exhibitions

 About the Gallery

 The Corridor Community Gallery is hosted by the City of Red Deer Community Development.
-This space, adjacent to our clay studio spaces, provides a public venue for local artists and allows us to share in the talents of fellow community members.
+This space, adjacent to our ceramic arts studio in the lower level of the Don Moore Recreation Centre, provides a public venue for local emerging and established artists and allows us to share in the talents and interests of fellow community members.

 Address